Friends of Ottawa National Wildlife Refuge

 Ottawa National Wildlife Refuge is located approximately 15 miles east of Toledo, Ohio on the south shore of Lake Erie.
 It can be accessed by traveling east from Toledo on St. Rt.
 2. The refuge entrance is one mile east of the junction of St. Rt.
 590 and St. Rt.
 2. Turn left into the refuge and follow the signs to the refuge headquarters or the hiking trails.

-The visitor center is open 7 days a week from 9AM to 4PM.
-The trails are open from dawn to dusk.
+The Visitor Center is open Wednesday-Friday from 10am-4pm.
+The hiking trails are open from dawn to dusk.

 Picture